NoesisVision/noesis-docs/docs/quick-start.md

 │   └── license.jwt     # License file obtained from Noesis team
 ```

 ## Step 2: Docker Authentication

-Start Docker or make sure that it's up.
-Before running Noesis, you need to authenticate with the Noesis Docker registry:
+Start Docker or make sure that it's up and running.
+You need to authenticate with the Noesis Docker registry using `noesis-packages` as a username:

 ```bash
 docker login ghcr.io -u noesis-packages